Employee rights on election day: Ontario Provincial Election 2025

-The next provincial election in Ontario will likely take place on Thursday, June 4, 2026.
+The next provincial election was scheduled to take place in June 2026.

 This resource will help you understand your voting rights as an employee when you cast your ballot in the 44th general election and exercise your civic duty.